Building awareness of the on/off phenomenon in Parkinson's disease

-What causes on/off episodes in Parkinson's?
+What causes on/off episodes in Parkinson's disease?

-On/off episodes, also known as “off” time, typically happen more often as Parkinson's disease progresses, and levodopa becomes less effective.
+On/off episodes, also known as “off time,” typically happen more often as Parkinson's disease progresses, and levodopa becomes less effective.

-Patients first start taking levodopa at around three doses per day.
+Some people who have Parkinson’s start taking levodopa at around three doses per day.
 If you start experiencing “off” episodes, your doctor may increase your dose to four or more times per day.

 Off time is common: According to patient surveys, around half of patients who take levodopa report experiencing wearing off periods.
-Of those patients, 24% experience it 3 to 6 hours per day, and 52% have symptoms for 1 to 3 hours a day.
+Of those patients, 25% experience it 3 to 6 hours per day, and 52% have symptoms for 1 to 3 hours a day.

-What does on/off phenomenon feel like?
+What does the on/off phenomenon feel like?

 Off time is different for everyone, and depends on how your Parkinson's symptoms normally present themselves.
 Also referred to as motor fluctuations, you can tell your medication is wearing off early if some of your symptoms return.
 For some, tremor may be the first symptom to re-appear, while for others, it could be muscle stiffness, or non-motor symptoms such as a change in mood or thinking, or fatigue.